ibm-functions/composer/docs/README.md

 ### Composing inline functions vs. OpenWhisk actions

-The biggest difference betwen using inline function code verses OpenWhisk actions in a composition is that inline function code does not generate any record about its execution, whereas OpenWhisk actions generate [activations](https://github.com/apache/incubator-openwhisk/blob/master/docs/reference.md) that record the runtime data like the execution time and output.
+The main difference between using an inline function verses a OpenWhisk action in a composition is that an inline function does not generate an activation like an OpenWhisk action.
+[Activations](https://github.com/apache/incubator-openwhisk/blob/master/docs/reference.md) record runtime data like the execution time and output.
+They are useful for debugging.

 When making a real app, we encourage you to create the main components as OpenWhisk actions, as OpenWhisk actions can be reused by different apps and are easier to debug.
-Inline functions can be used as a convenient way to connect the main components together (such as renaming input and output, generating an error message) and are better to be kept short and simple.
+Inline functions can be used as a convenient way to connect different components together (such as renaming input and output, generating an error message) and are better kept short and simple.

 ## Compositions by example

 You now have the basic tools to build a serverless composition, invoke it, and inspect its execution and result.
 Currently, Composer offers [13 different combinators](COMPOSER.md#combinators) to support conditions, iterations, error handling, variable declarations and other common programming constructs for building various types of apps.

 This section will introduce you to some combinators for creating richer control and data flow, while other combinators are covered in the [reference manual](COMPOSER.md).
 All javascript code described below is [bundled in Shell](https://github.com/ibm-functions/shell/blob/master/app/demos) and can be accessed within Shell using the prefix `@demos/`.